Sleepwalkers (1992 film): Reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 33% based on 18 reviews, giving it an average rating of 4.7/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 29% based on 17 reviews, giving it an average rating of 4.4/10.
 On Metacritic the film has a score of 38% based on reviews from 12 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Variety called it "an idiotic horror potboiler".

 British horror critic Alan Jones gave the film a scathing review in the Radio Times, saying that "Garris tries to inject life into the pathetic script... but this underdeveloped material is so poor he's constantly fighting a losing battle.
 There's little to engage the attention in an idiotic potboiler off the creaky King conveyor belt.
 From the daft prologue set in Bodega Bay where Hitchcock filmed The Birds to the soggy moggy climax, this is absurdly unscary and confusingly dull."
 In Horror Films FAQ: All That's Left to Know About Slashers, Vampires, Zombies, Aliens, and More, John Kenneth Muir praised the first half of the film, stating: "Sleepwalkers starts out in fine form, as a serious, grim, involving horror film about the last two survivors of a species doing what they must to survive, Krige is incredibly sensual as the half-crazed mother who must be 'fed' through the act of sexual intercourse with her son."
 He then says that the latter half of the film "devolves into a campy disaster."

 Proposed sequel

-In April 2020, on his Post Mortem podcast during a listener Q&A session with Joe Russo, Garris confirmed that there was discussion from Columbia Pictures about a sequel, saying in full, "There was a little bit of talk.
+In April 2020, on his Post Mortem podcast during a listener Q&A session with producer of his podcast Joe Russo, Garris confirmed that there was discussion from Columbia Pictures about a sequel, saying in full, "There was a little bit of talk.
 I mean, the movie was successful, it was the #1 movie the week that it came out.
 I never heard the studio talk about it, but Tabitha King, Stephen King's wife, actually wrote a treatment for a sequel to Sleepwalkers that involved a women's basketball team somehow.
 I'm not sure how, I never read it, but King was very excited that Tabby came up with this.
 But it was a sequel that nobody at the studio gave a shit about.
 You know, they liked the money that Sleepwalkers made, but it was not a prestige release by any means, so they never even thought about Sleepwalkers after."
 Both Garris and Russo then discussed a potential reboot, with Garris expressing surprise that there was seemingly no interest, with Russo admitting that "We had a very flirtatious conversation with a production company about a year ago, maybe.
 It was nothing more than flirting."